- A Parent & Carers Guide to finding a school for your child with autism

 For children under 6 years old.

-Anyone can make a referral to TASC, via the General Development Service (GDS).
+Anyone can make a referral to SCC, via the General Development Service (GDS).
 The most common referrers are:

 - Your child’s GP

 - Your child’s Speech and Language Therapist

 - The Special Educational Needs Coordinator (SENCo) at your child’s school or nursery